Ariel Hollinshead: Honors and awards

 She received the Marion Spencer Fay Award from Drexel University in 1975 and 1976 she was named "Bicentennial Medical Woman of the Year" by the Joint Board of American Medical Colleges for her cancer research.

+In 1977, she received an Honorary Membership Award by the Graduate Women in Science (GWIS) organization to acknowledge her scientific research.

 In 1980 she received the "Star of Europe", an honor conferred jointly by the ministers of health of Germany, Italy, and England, and was one of nine women scientists honored at a reception at the White House by President Jimmy Carter.

+Additionally, in 2008, she received the GWIS award for Meritorious Service for her extensive involvement in the organization.

 In 2013 she was recognized by GWAA (George Washington Alumni Association) for being the "Mother of Immunotherapy".

 2014 She was introduced to the Bethel Park Great Alumni Hall of Fame, because of her 280 published articles on active immunotherapy, and developing, managing, and testing the epitome activity for 17 different clinical trials.

 She was a fellow of the American Academy of Microbiology and the American Association for the Advancement of Science.